9demnex/webwork/README.md

 # Webwork Path

-Hello!
-I’m a graphic designer turned web developer living the in Tampa Bay, Florida (Go Bucs!).
-I’ve been dabbling in code on and off for years, but lately I’ve caught a serious case of the web-dev bug.
-This is my little corner of the internet where I experiment with new front-end frameworks, play with cutting-edge CSS tricks, and even dip my toes into backend waters from time to time.
+I'm a graphic designer transitioning into web development, based in Tampa Bay, Florida.
+After years of working with code on and off, I've recently started focusing more seriously on web technologies.
+This space is where I document my experiments with front-end frameworks, modern CSS, and occasional backend projects.

 ---